-The Department of Transportation has created a new contact database that will enable the Department to e-mail important information on to registered users on topics selected by each user.
-The database is will allow a user to update their physical address, e-mail address, topics of interest and any other information in their profile at any time.
+The Department of Transportation utilizes a contact database that enables the Department to e-mail important information to registered users on topics selected by each user.
+The database allows a user to update their physical address, e-mail address, topics of interest, and any other information in their profile at any time.

-All Florida Greenbook users must register their e-mail addresses in this contact database in order to receive future updates, notices, design memos, or other important information concerning the Department's design manuals used.
-Registrations of current Florida Greenbook Users registered in the old database will not be automatically imported into the new Contact Management Database.
-So, in order to receive notification of any future updates to this Manual (and other information concerning the Department's design manuals), all users must be registered in the new contact database at the following link:
+All Florida Greenbook users must register their e-mail addresses in this contact database in order to receive updates, notices, design memos, or other important information concerning the Department's design manuals.
+Users must register at the following link: